-For information regarding how to report a claim of discrimination, harassment, or retaliation, see Board of Education Regulation 1300.
-Policy and Regulation 1300 shall govern all complaints and concerns by parents, patrons, employees, or students of the District related to discrimination, harassment, or retaliation on the basis of race, color, national origin, ancestry, religion, sex, disability, age, genetic information, or any other characteristic protected by law.
+For information regarding how to report a claim of discrimination, harassment, or retaliation, see Board of Education Policies and Regulation 1300 and 1301.
+Policy and Regulation 1300 shall govern all complaints and concerns by parents, patrons, employees, or students of the District related to discrimination, harassment, or retaliation on the basis of race, color, national origin, ancestry, religion, sex, sexual orientation, gender identity, disability, age, genetic information, or any other characteristic protected by law.
+Policy and Regulation 1301 shall govern all complaints and concerns by parents, patrons, employees, or students of the District related to sexual harassment under Title IX.
+Policies and Regulations 1300 and 1301 are accessible through the District's website and may be requested through the District's Central Office.

-Misconduct Not Occurring on School Property or at a School-Sponsored Activity
+Misconduct Not Occurring on School Property or at a School-Sponsored Activity Board Policy 2655